mark-watson/Racket-AI-book/manuscript/llm.md

-# Using the OpenAI, Anthropic and Local Hugging Face Large Language Models APIs in Racket
+# Using the OpenAI, Anthropic and Local Hugging Face Large Language Model APIs in Racket

 As I write this chapter in October 2023, Peter Norvig and Blaise Agüera y Arcas just wrote an article [Artificial General Intelligence Is Already Here](https://www.noemamag.com/artificial-general-intelligence-is-already-here/) making the case that we might already have Artificial General Intelligence (AGI) because of the capabilities of Large Language Models (LLMs) to solve new tasks.

-In the development of practical AI systems LLMss like those provided by OpenAI, Anthropic, and Hugging Face have emerged as pivotal tools for numerous applications including natural language processing, generation, and understanding.
+In the development of practical AI systems LLMs like those provided by OpenAI, Anthropic, and Hugging Face have emerged as pivotal tools for numerous applications including natural language processing, generation, and understanding.
 These models, powered by deep learning architectures, encapsulate a wealth of knowledge and computational capabilities.
 As a Racket Scheme enthusiast embarking on the journey of intertwining the elegance of Racket with the power of these modern language models, you are opening a gateway to a realm of possibilities that we begin to explore here.

 The OpenAI and Anthropic APIs serve as gateways to some of the most advanced language models available today.
 By accessing these APIs, developers can harness the power of these models for a variety of applications.
 Here, we delve deeper into the distinctive features and capabilities that these APIs offer, which could be harnessed through a Racket interface.